 Students who withdraw in accordance with College procedures may receive a refund of tuition and fees in accordance with the schedules outlined below.
 The refund calculation is based on the amount paid toward tuition and fees.
-(No refunds on partial withdrawals).
-Refunds are determined from the first day of the school term, which officially begins with orientation and registration days.
+There are no refunds on partial withdrawals.
+Refunds are determined from the first day of the school term, which officially begins with completion of orientation/registration.
 The official withdrawal date is certified by the Registrar.
 Refund checks are issued through the State Treasury, and receipt of a refund may take up to six weeks depending on the date of withdrawal.